Skip to main content

 Costs

 Health care organizations strive to meet their patients’ needs at every level.
-However, designing and implementing a nutrition support initiative often requires a large financial investment, and budgeting may prove challenging.
+However, designing and implementing nutrition support initiatives often requires large financial investments, and budgeting may prove challenging.
 Fortunately, evidence suggests that offering nutrition support services can be a sound financial decision.

 What Skills Do Health Care Managers Need to Address These Issues?